parisisv/BrVc/README.md

 # Bioreactor Volume Calculation and Analysis

-This project provides tools for calculating and analyzing bioreactor volume based on online and offline data measurements.
-It includes modules for data loading, step change detection, volume calculation, and data combination and sorting.
+This project provides tools for calculating the working volume of a bioreactor based solely on (typically online) measurements of the cumulative amount of reagents/nutrients that were used for a specific experiment.
+The amount of broth that is removed during manual sampling can be also be acounted for.

 ## Project Structure